How to Teach English Online From Home (or Anywhere)

 How to get an online teaching job via a marketplace

 Working for a tutoring marketplace or for yourself, however, is a completely different game.
 Here, you try to get potential students by creating an online teacher profile, and often a self-introduction video.
-As there are plenty of teachers promoting their courses on the same websites, it is quite competitive, so having the best possible credentials, such as a TEFL/TESOL Certification in Teaching English online, will make your profile stand out.
+These sites are competitive and popular!
+Having the best possible credentials, such as a TEFL/TESOL Certification in Teaching English online, will make your profile stand out.

 How to get online teaching jobs when working for yourself